 # 1. Thyroid cancer has a low risk of recurrence after thyroidectomy.

-Even without radioactive iodine, the risk of thyroid cancer recurrence is very low, so adding radioactive iodine cannot further reduce that risk in all patients.
+Even without radioactive iodine, the risk of thyroid cancer recurrence is shallow, so adding radioactive iodine cannot further reduce that risk in all patients.

 # 2. There are always health risks associated with radioactive iodine.

-Radioactive iodine is a procedure in which radioactive iodine is administered with the intention of destroying the tissue of the thyroid gland.
+Radioactive iodine is a procedure in which radioactive iodine is administered to destroy the tissue of the thyroid gland.

 About 50% of thyroid cancer patients receive thyroidectomy and radioactive iodine.
 This leaves another 50% who only receive thyroidectomy.